romainsacchi/carculator_truck/docs/modeling.rst

 Table 6 lists some of them.

-Table 6 Time-dependent parameters common to European trucks
+Table 6 Non-exhaustive list of time-dependent parameters common to European trucks

 +---------------------------------+---------------+-------+-------+--------+--------+--------+--------+----------------------------------------------+
 | Size class in this study        |               | 2000  | 2010  | 2020   | 2030   | 2040   | 2050   | Source                                       |